-- (1) The Vice-Rector of the study field appointed by the Rector shall approve the list of extracurricular courses.
+- (1) The member of the Rectorate managing academic affairs, appointed by the Rector, shall approve the list of extracurricular courses.
 In order to introduce changes to the list, an academic unit shall submit a justified electronic application to the Academic Affairs Office.
-In order to add courses to the list, course descriptions in Estonian and in English obtained from the Study Information System shall be added to the application. - (2) The Vice-Rector of the study field appointed by the Rector shall approve the list of minor fields of study for the new academic year during the month of April.
+In order to add courses to the list, course descriptions in Estonian and in English obtained from the Study Information System shall be added to the application.
+[Amended 30.01.2023] - (2) The member of the Rectorate managing academic affairs, appointed by the Rector, shall approve the list of minor fields of study for the new academic year during the month of April.
 An academic unit shall submit an electronic application to the Academic Affairs Office for the approval of the list of minor fields of study by 20 March.
-To add a minor field of study to the list, the following information shall be presented: - 1) description of the module of a minor field of study on the form provided in Annex 1; - 2) course descriptions in Estonian and English obtained from the Study Information System;
+To add a minor field of study to the list, the following information shall be presented: [Amended 30.01.2023] - 1) description of the module of a minor field of study on the form provided in Annex 1; - 2) course descriptions in Estonian and English obtained from the Study Information System;